 Practicing evening yoga soothes your mind and body, helping you fall asleep faster and sleep deeper.
 Simple poses and breathing techniques reduce stress and improve overall well-being.
 Make yoga your bedtime ritual for peaceful, restful nights.

-The benefits of a consistent evening yoga practice extend beyond just sleep improvement.
+The benefits of a consistent evening yoga for better sleep practice extend beyond just sleep improvement.
 Evening yoga can reduce anxiety, lower heart rates, and enhance mindfulness, all contributing to a more peaceful mindset at bedtime.
-With a few simple poses and breathing techniques, anyone can design a routine that fits into their lifestyle and leads to a well-deserved night of restorative sleep.

 Key Takeaways

-• Incorporating specific poses can address sleep disturbances and anxiety.
+- Incorporating specific poses can address sleep disturbances and anxiety.

 The Science of Sleep and Yoga’s Impact